 The Future of the Retail Careers for the Next Generation

 Big names that have been a part of every household in the UK, such as the entertainment giant HMV, Jessops the brand specialising in cameras and related accessories and the electrical superstore Comet have recently gone to the wall, with more popular brands expected to follow.
 In fact, the industry predictions for the retail sector are quite disheartening.

 At the same time e commerce brands like Amazon and eBay have seen a surge in recent times.
-The changing fortunes of the retail and online sector illustrate the fact that more and more people are making the shift to online shopping – mainly for two reasons, it can be quicker and more convenient, and often one finds better deals online than in a bricks and mortar store.
+The changing fortunes of the retail and online sector illustrate the fact that more and more people are making the shift to online shopping.
+This is mainly for two reasons.
+Firstly, it can be quicker and more convenient, and often one finds better deals online than in a bricks and mortar store.
 This is usually because online companies save on overheads which they can pass on to customers as significant savings.

 Every retail brand that goes into administration means several, sometimes hundreds and even thousands of job losses.
-Recent social statistics show that retail store closures increased ten times over the course of last year – and that retail stores should be expected to shut down at the rate of 28 per day.
+Recent social statistics show that retail store closures increased ten times over the course of last year.
+It’s suggested that retail stores should be expected to shut down at the rate of 28 per day.

-The same data shows that changing shopping trends most heavily impacted on high street technology shops, computer games stores, and card shops, while some sectors that actually increased their high presence in the recent past are pay day loan shops, pawnbrokers and pound stores.
+The same data shows that changing shopping trends most heavily impacted on high street technology shops, computer games stores, and card shops.
+This is compared to some sectors that actually increased their high presence in the recent past such as pay day loan shops, pawnbrokers and pound stores.
 This obviously reflects the average state of the country’s economy at the moment.

 While this is the current trend – what should one expect as the future of the retail sector?
 Should people wanting a career in retail expect to have to adapt their experience and skills to the digital marketplace, and if not work in a pawn shop or a pound shop?